Skip to main contentSkip to navigationSkip to footer

 Use this RBA rate cut calculator to estimate how an interest rate reduction or rate drop could change your home loan repayments.
 The calculator also works for rate rises, so you can compare weekly, monthly and yearly mortgage savings or additional costs from any cash-rate scenario.

-Read the official RBA media release (17 March 2026)
+Read the official RBA media release (5 May 2026)

 Impact on Your Mortgage

-This calculator starts with the latest rate increase from 3.85% to 4.10%.
+This calculator starts with the latest rate increase from 4.10% to 4.35%.
 You can change the new rate to test a 0.25% RBA rate cut, 0.50% rate cut or any other interest rate reduction.
 When banks pass rate changes to customers, this can result in:

 • Lower monthly repayments after a rate cut